wesleyboar/DS-User-Guide/user-guide/docs/tools/visualization/hazmapper.md

 <em>Linked mapillary assets</em><a id="linked-mapillary-assets"></a>

-These are created either by manually adding a link from a <a href="non-linked-mapillary-asset">non-linked mapillary asset</a> or <a href="https://www.designsafe-ci.org/rw/user-guides/tools-applications/visualization/hazmapper#publish-button">publishing</a> streetview assets to Mapillary through Hazmapper.
+These are created either by manually adding a link from a non-linked mapillary asset or <a href="https://www.designsafe-ci.org/rw/user-guides/tools-applications/visualization/hazmapper#publish-button">publishing</a> streetview assets to Mapillary through Hazmapper.

 They are displayed in this color: .